zq99/data-access-layer-vba-sql-server/README.md

 ### Implementation

 There are various examples of how to use the Data Access Layer in the module 'mdTestDataAccessLayer'.
 These examples include executing stored procs on the database to retrieve information as well as executing common CRUD operations.
-As glimpse of how the layer works, here is a brief example of getting data from SQL Server using a simple SQL statement:
+As a glimpse of how the layer works, here is a brief example of getting data from SQL Server using a simple SQL statement:

     Dim rstData     As New ADODB.Recordset